coder/coder/docs/about.md

 Migrating from local developer machines to remote servers is an increasingly common solution for developers[^1] and organizations[^2] alike.
 Remote development has a number of benefits:

-- Speed: Server-grade compute speeds up operations in software development such as IDE loads, compiles, builds, and running large workloads (monolyth or microservice applications).
+- Speed: Server-grade compute speeds up operations in software development such as IDE loads, compiles, builds, and running large workloads (monolith or microservice applications).

 - Environment management: Onboarding & troubleshooting development environments is automated using tools such as Terraform, nix, Docker, devcontainers, etc.